 There isn’t an exact age for children to start orthodontic treatment.
 However, the American Association of Orthodontists recommends that they visit the orthodontist at around age seven.

-By this time, most kids will have a combination of adult and baby teeth which makes it easier for Dr. Marshall to diagnose and treat tooth and jaw problems sooner and without surgical intervention.
+By this time, most kids will have a combination of adult and baby teeth which makes it easier for Dr. Cochran to diagnose and treat tooth and jaw problems sooner and without surgical intervention.

 At this point, she’ll also evaluate whether your child will need early orthodontic treatment.